Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/reading-signed-text/essay.md

 > if signed language gains durable written form, what would reading mean in that system?

-That question matters because a research lane cannot stop at the claim that signed language can be written.
+That question matters because a research series cannot stop at the claim that signed language can be written.

 It has to say, more carefully, what becomes legible, what kinds of recognition problems emerge, how syntax and spatial reference might survive into text, and which questions remain open.